Gemmstone/Gemmstone/README.md

 ### [💼 Sistema-de-Facturación - PRIVATE](https://github.com/Gemmstone/Sistema-de-Facturacion)

 A private project, developed all on my own for a small Guatemalan company.
-Over the course of almost 4 years, this project has grown and evolved to support the company's invoicing and inventory management needs.
+Over the course of almost 4 years, this project has grown and evolved to support the company's invoicing, inventory management and many other needs.
 With approximately 71,300 lines of Python code and 63 .ui files, this project showcases its complexity and scale.
 Unfortunately, due to its private nature, I am unable to share the entire codebase.
 However, I'm more than happy to answer any questions you may have about its development process and the magical challenges I encountered along the way.

 ### [🧠 LoFi-Fokus](https://github.com/Gemmstone/lofi-fokus)